-Dancers’ Group is pleased to announce the 19th annual Bay Area Dance Week, running April 21-30, 2017.
-Bay Area Dance Week will be a vibrant celebration, with an anticipated 400+ free events including classes, performances, open rehearsals, lecture demonstrations, and the return of the wildly popular Kick Off Event on Friday, April 21 in San Francisco City Hall’s Rotunda.
+Dancers’ Group is pleased to announce the 20th anniversary of Bay Area Dance Week, which will run April 27-May 6, 2018.
+Bay Area Dance Week will once again be a vibrant celebration, with an anticipated 400+ free events including classes, performances, open rehearsals, lecture demonstrations, and a wildly popular Kick Off Event on Friday, April 27.

 The Bay Area has one of the largest, most active and thriving dance communities in the country.
 Bay Area Dance Week invites participants and volunteers to celebrate dance, offering hundreds of free events representing the diversity of dance forms practiced in the region.
 From established company programs to one-time events, Bay Area Dance Week provides an opportunity for dance-lovers of all ages and experience-levels to take a grand tour of the many movement styles, including Argentine tango, classical Indian, jazz, hip hop, ballet, traditional hula, fire dance, Samba, modern, Chinese classical, belly dance, aerial dance, West African, contact improvisation, and more.